-On August 4, 2020, a massive explosion at the Port of Beirut (PoB) devastated the city, killing at least 200 people, wounding more than 6,000 and displacing around 300,000 individuals.
+On 4 August 2020, a massive explosion at the Port of Beirut (PoB) devastated the city, killing at least 200 people, wounding more than 6,000 and displacing around 300,000 individuals.
 The explosion caused widespread destruction to homes, businesses, infrastructure, and disrupted economic activity.
 In the immediate aftermath of the blast, a Rapid Damage and Needs Assessment (RDNA) was undertaken to estimate the impact of the disaster on the population, changes in economic flows, physical assets, infrastructure, and service delivery in Beirut.

-Program Overview
+Project Overview

-The World Bank has mobilized financial assistance through the Lebanese Financing Facility (LFF) to support the recovery of select residential buildings of heritage value and cultural and creative industries affected by the Port of Beirut explosion.
+The World Bank has mobilized financial assistance through the Lebanon Financing Facility (LFF) to support the recovery of prioritized historical housing for the most vulnerable people and to provide emergency support to creative practitioners and entities in the cultural sector in the Port of Beirut explosion areas.